-Through more than five years on the market, Stardew Valley has somehow managed to remain one of the most popular farming sims out there.
+Through more than seven years on the market, Stardew Valley has somehow managed to remain one of the most popular farming sims out there.

-This isn’t a story about why you should play Stardew, however, even though you definitely should.
-It’s an explainer on how to make your farm as successful as possible by tracking down and planting only the most lucrative crops.
-While the initially high cost of seeds might steer new players away from some of the higher-priced crop options, you’ll quickly find that these crops are the best way to make your farm a success.
+But this isn’t a story about why you should play Stardew — even though you definitely should — It’s an explainer on how to make your farm as successful as possible.
+You can rise above the competition by tracking down and planting only the most lucrative seasonal crops.
+While the initially high cost of seeds might steer new players away from some of the higher-priced crop options, you’ll quickly find that these are the best way to make your farm a success.

 The best crops in Stardew Valley